exagonsoft/Backend-Developer-Chalange/README.md

 ### Prerequisites
 - Node.js 18+
 - Docker and Docker Compose
-- PostgreSQL instance (local or remote)
+- PostgreSQL instance (only for local environment)

 ### Step-by-Step Setup
 1. **Create a `.env` file in the root directory:**